TexteaInc/mercury/README.md

     ORDER BY distance
     ```
     The return is `[(4, 0.3506483733654022), (5, 1.1732779741287231)]`.
 The closest source chunk is "We the people" (`rowid=4`) which is the most famous three words in the U.S. Constitution.

+### Limitations
+1. OpenAI's embedding endpoint can only embed up to 8192 tokens in each call.
+2. `embdding_dimension` is only useful for OpenAI models.
+Most other models do not support changing the embedding dimension.

+### Embedding speed and/or embedding dimension
+1. `multi-qa-mpnet-base-dot-v1` takes about 0.219 second on a x86 CPU to embed one sentence when batch_size is 1.
+The embedding dimension is 768.
+2. `BAAI/bge-small-en-v1.5` takes also about 0.202 second on a x86 CPU to embed one sentence when batch_size is 1.
+The embedding dimension is 384.

 ## Technical details (outdated, using Vectara)